kpiesk/brainwaves-download/README.md

-# "Brainwaves - Managing Conditional Events"
+# Brainwaves - Android Application for Managing Conditional Events
 ## Computer Science degree final year dissertation project

 The main aim of this project is to alleviate the lives of busy people by developing a mobile application that will allow the users to create different conditional events (or tasks) and receive notifications when the specific conditions are met.